ersJava/clicky/README.md

 2. Every time an image is clicked, the images will shuffle themselves in a random order.

-3. If the user choses an image that has already been selected, the game is over and will be reset back to 0.
+3. If the user choses an image that has already been selected, the game is over and will be reset back to 0 and the game starts over.

 ![choice screenshot](screenshot.png)
 ![choice screenshot](sailormoon.gif)